CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-5.md

    Write-Host -ForegroundColor Green  "Chatapp URL is: $CONTOSO_CHAT_URL"
    ```

-1. Copy the Chatapp URL, open a new web browser window and go to the URL for the Chatapp container.
+1. Copy the Chatapp URL, open a new web browser window, and go to the URL for the Chatapp container.

 ## Success Criteria: